 While there are quite a few who straddle the cockpit and the C-Suite, why don’t more of the good General Aviation pilots take up the challenges of commerce by starting their own business or aiming for the top post in their company?
 I think I know the answer to that.
 Some folks would like their bank balance to be in the billions, but there are others who prefer to spend more time in the air as they find that flying enriches the soul like no other activity can.

 I get up in the morning and the sky beckons.
 I dance over clouds.
 Cities shrink and distances compress.
 Eagles pass me companionably.
 Problems fade.
 Life’s hurdles are replaced by a horizon of possibilities.
 In the left seat, my world expands.

 NEXT: Pilots say the darndest things!

 Paul Jansen is a media professional with extensive experience in journalism with The Straits Times and Singapore Press Holdings.
 He is the founding editor of The Straits Times Interactive, now straitstimes.com, conceptualised and led the multiple award-winning search and directory engine Rednano.sg, and played a role in the start-up of the telco M1 and other companies.
 He has left the editorial and marketing trenches and is currently advising firms on dealing with the press on a daily basis and especially in a crises.
-He is also co-founder and chairman of aSpecial Media Pte Ltd, a regional company which tracks online and mobile behaviour for publishers and advertisers.
+He is also co-founder and executive chairman of aSpecial Media Pte Ltd, an award-winning company which specialises in collecting and analysing behavioural data for public and private institutions, policy-makers and marketers.
 But mostly he flies.